isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-Buldng-WllWndows-Clnng-Robot-Envronmntl-Srvcs.md

 **Description**

 A machine/technology used for wall/windows cleaning.

-There is an equipment cap.
-Refer to BGP for details.

 ## Solution Packages Option(s)